Bowinn Ma

-Background
+Personal life

 Ma graduated from the University of British Columbia in 2008 with a Bachelor of Applied Science degree in civil engineering, which included a focus in transportation, and then from the UBC Sauder School of Business in 2009 with a Master of Management degree.
 She is currently a Professional Engineer registered with the Association of Professional Engineers and Geoscientists of British Columbia as well as a Project Management Professional.
 She served as an engineer and project manager at Vancouver International Airport prior to the 2017 election.

 Prior to becoming involved in provincial politics, Ma led grassroots efforts against Bill C-51 after publicly challenging Justin Trudeau on his support for the bill during a public Q&A event at the University of British Columbia.

 Ma was the fourth female president of the UBC Engineers and led the reform of the organization.
-Created in 2008, the Engineering Undergraduate Society of the University of British Columbia awards the "Bowinn Ma Award" annually "in recognition of exceptional dedication, service, and self-sacrifice by an individual in completing their duties, both within and beyond the purview of their position".
+Created in 2008, the Engineering Undergraduate Society of the University of British Columbia awards the "Bowinn Ma Award" annually "in recognition of exceptional dedication, service and self-sacrifice by one or more graduating undergraduate engineering students in completing their duties, both within and beyond the purview of their position(s) in the Engineering community".

-In November 2023, Ma became the third woman in BC history to give birth as a sitting cabinet minister, and the 14th in Canada.